hjoukl/cpycourse/docs/training/tutorial/tutorial.md

     pv = 8.371752776288233
 ```

-This program exhibits the main *building blocks* of a Python program.

 --8<--
 training/lessons/command-line-calculation/command-line-calculation.md
 --8<--

 ### Python Program Building Blocks

 A program is built as a sequence of instructions.
 The basic building blocks of
 a Python program are:

 1. [Expressions](../main-course/grasping-python.md#expressions)